The minimally extended Varying Speed of Light (meVSL): Introduction

 Dirac made the large numbers hypothesis (LNH) by relating ratios of size scales in the Universe to that of force scales \cite{Dirac37}.
-One obtains very large dimensionless numbers from these ratios.
+One obtains big dimensionless numbers from these ratios.
 From this hypothesis, he interprets that the apparent similarity of these ratios could imply a cosmology with several unusual features.
 For example, he proposes that the gravitational constant representing the strength of gravity is inversely proportional to the age of the Universe, $G \propto 1/t$.
-Also, he suggests that physical constants are actually not constant but depend on the age of the Universe.
-The purpose of a time-varying $G$ cosmology was proposed inspired by a dislike of Einstein's GR \cite{Milne35}.
-It is given by $G=\left(c^{3} / M_{\text{U}}\right)t$ to satisfy Einstein's conclusions, where $M_{\text{U}}$ and $t$ are the mass and the age of the Universe, respectively.
-There are recent reviews and applications for this in \cite{Ray:2007cc,Ray:2019lxv}.
-The constancy of fundamental physical constants is an important foundation of the laws of physics.
-If one finds any variation of physical constants, then it implies the discovery of an unknown law of physics.
-This concerns the speed of light, the gravitational constant, the fine structure constant, the proton-to-electron mass ratio, etc. There have been ongoing efforts to improve the accuracies of experiments on the time-dependence of these constants \cite{Uzan:2010pm,Chiba:2011bz,Will:2014kxa,Martins:2017yxk,Lopez-Honorez:2020lno}.
-From this point of view, the known values of physical constants are just accidental ones of the current epoch when they happen to be measured.
-Time variation of the fine-structure constant, $\alpha$ based on observation of quasars was announced \cite{Webb:2000mn} but an observation based on CH molecules did not find any variation \cite{13081496}.
-Even though it is still under debate for the time variation of $\alpha$, it is important because the time-variation of $\alpha$ is equivalent to the time-variation of one or more of the vacuum permittivity, Planck constant, speed of light, and elementary charge, since $\alpha = e^2/(4 \pi \epsilon_0 \hbar c)$.
+Also, he suggests that physical constants are not constant but depend on the age of the Universe.
+A distaste for Einstein's General Relativity (GR) led to the proposal of a time-varying $G$ cosmology \cite{Milne35}.
+It is represented by $G=\left(c^{3} / M_{\text{U}}\right)t$ to satisfy Einstein's conclusions, where $M_{\text{U}}$ and $t$ are the mass and the age of the Universe, respectively.
+There are recent reviews and applications in \cite{Ray:2007cc,Ray:2019lxv}.
+The constancy of fundamental physical constants is a primary foundation of the laws of physics.
+Any deviation from the established physical constants suggests the existence of a new law of physics.
+It concerns the speed of light, the gravitational constant, the fine structure constant, the proton-to-electron mass ratio, etc. There have been ongoing efforts to improve the accuracies of experiments on the time-dependence of these constants \cite{Uzan:2010pm,Chiba:2011bz,Will:2014kxa,Martins:2017yxk,Lopez-Honorez:2020lno}.
+From this point of view, the known values of physical constants are just an accident of the current epoch when they happen to be measured.
+A time variation of $\alpha$, the fine-structure constant, was announced \cite{Webb:2000mn} based on quasar observations, while no variation was seen \cite{13081496} based on observations using CH molecules.
+The time variation of $\alpha$ is still up for debate.
+However, it matters because, since $\alpha = e^2/(4 \pi \epsilon_0 \hbar c)$, its time variation is equivalent to the time variation of one or more of the vacuum permittivity, Planck constant, speed of light, and elementary charge.
 Thus, there have been updates for the limits on the time variation of $\alpha$ \cite{Murphy:2016yqp,Kotus:2016xxb,Levshakov:2017ivg,Murphy:2017xaz,Kanekar:2018mxs}.